 AW - Administrative Withdrawal:

-Instructors may administratively withdraw students if they have ceased to attend classes prior to the end of the withdrawal period.
+Instructors are required to administratively withdraw students who have ceased to attend or participate in classes prior to the end of the withdrawal period.
 A grade notation of “AW” will be made on the permanent academic record.
-The AW grade is not calculated into the student's GPA.
+The AW grade is not calculated into the student's GPA, but would affect the earned/attempted ratio in determining academic and financial aid status.

 F - Failing: